Vorokhta: History

 The area of Vorokhta was in the mid-14th century annexed by the Kingdom of Poland, and remained in Poland until 1772 (see Partitions of Poland).
 From 1772 to 1918, it belonged to Austrian Galicia, and after World War I, the town returned to Poland.
 In 1928, the government of the Second Polish Republic named it a spa.
 In the interwar period, Vorokhta/Worochta was part of Nadworna County, Stanisławów Voivodeship.
 Until July 1939, the town was a garrison of Worochta Battalion of the Border Protection Corps.
 At that time, Vorokhta was a popular tourist spa.
 Here, Polish Prime Minister Kazimierz Bartel had a villa, here stayed popular poet Jerzy Liebert, who suffered from tuberculosis.

+Worochta was occupied by the Soviet army 1939-1941 and by Nazi German army 1941-1944.
+During world war II, Germans killed 653 Jewish inhabitants of Worochta.
+Worochta was captured by advancing Red Army on 29 September 1944.
+On New Year's Eve 1945, local partisans of the UPA carried out a massacre of Polish population of Worochta, killing 72.

 Until 18 July 2020, Vorokhta belonged to Yaremche Municipality.
 The municipality was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Yaremche Municipality was merged into Nadvirna Raion.

+Until 26 January 2024, Vorokhta was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Vorokhta became a rural settlement.